Article

 • Use different card forms for different types of devices.
 Mobile UI card design is not the same as web card user interface.
 Square cards look better on mobile devices, while rectangular cards work best for web apps or sites.
 Take this into account when grouping cards into columns,as mobile screens require fewer columns.

-Microsoft design elements
+Microsoft card ui design examples

 Image source: Microsoft.